Asian Salmon (aka Sweet & Savory Salmon)

 Taste: Mmmm.
 The flavor of this Asian Salmon is complex.
 Much like our Hawaiian Pork Tenderloin Marinade, it has a sweetness to it but it isn’t…sweet.
 It also has savoriness from the soy sauce, nuttiness from the sesame oil, and a little heat from the fresh ginger and red pepper flakes.

 Cooking Method: I love how easy this recipe is to throw together.
-It takes 5 minutes to prep the marinade, then the salmon marinates for 30 minutes on the counter, and finally, it bakes for about 15 minutes.
+It takes 5 minutes to prep the marinade, then the salmon marinates for 30 minutes on the counter, and finally, it bakes for about 6-8 minutes.
 You can also broil the salmon toward the end of the cook time to help caramelize it on top if you want.
-We also suggest boiling the marinade for 2-3 minutes, which turns it into a thickened sauce to drizzle over each piece at the end.
-Don’t skip that step, as it really adds so much more flavor at the end.

-Serving Size: This recipe makes 6-8 servings and is easy to pull off, making it a great main dish to serve when you’re having company.
+Serving Size: This recipe makes 6-servings and is easy to pull off, making it a great main dish to serve when you’re having company.
 But, if you’re just cooking for yourself or a few people, you can definitely cut the recipe in half.

 Ingredients Needed